IFRS 16 Lease Liability

 Balance Sheet

-• Non-current portion - payments due after 12 months
+• Non-current portion - the remainder

 Cash Flow Statement